gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/03-hash-tables-activity.md

 ## Goal

-Our goal is for students to be able to:
+Our goal is to be able to:

 - Use dictionaries and hash tables to solve coding problems
-- Explain how hash tables work
+- Explain how hash tables work including
+    - Collision resolution
+    - Hash Functions
+- Explain the uses for Hash Tables

 ## Review Hash Tables Lesson